cfrinka/screen-scene-setup/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/3718da04-4023-4d53-9d7f-3025fb82aef2) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+You can edit this project using your preferred IDE, directly in GitHub, or using GitHub Codespaces.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)